-Learn about iTunes Connect's new App Analytics impression and product page view data and stay up-to-date on the latest trends in app store optimization by bookmarking our ASO posts page.
+Learn about iTunes Connect impressions, which can be found in the App Analytics dashboard and product page view data and stay up-to-date on the latest trends in app store optimization by bookmarking our ASO posts page.

 There's more news from Apple!